 Fractional shares are also granted when investors are involved in a DRIP (Dividend Reinvestment Plan).
 In this situation, if you have opted to reinvest a dividend received, that dividend will be used to purchase a share in proportion to the dollar amount received and the current stock price.

-With Robinhood, you can buy fractions of whole shares if the going rate is just too high.
+With Robinhood, you can buy fractions of whole shares.
 The amount of ownership you have of one stock will be in proportion to the amount of money you paid for the stock.
 For instance, if you paid 10% of the selling price, then you will own 10% of 1 share.

 Because fractional shares are quite a popular feature, Robinhood has enacted some restrictions that investors should be aware of before jumping in.